rob-blackbourn/asyncio-upgradeable-streams/README.md

 An extra argument `upgradeable` has been added to the `start_server` function to enable upgrading to TLS.
 The `writer` has a new method `upgrade` to upgrade the connection to TLS.

+The server listens for client connections.

+On receiving a connection it enters a read loop.

+When the server receives "PING" it responds with "PONG".

+When the server receives "QUIT" it closes the connection.

+When the server receives "STARTTLS" it calls the upgrade method on the writer to negotiate the TLS connection.
+The method returns a new reader and writer.

 The code expects certificate and key PEM files in "~/.keys/server.{crt,key}".